Published on January 17, 2022 by Shashank Jain

 About the Author

-Shashank has over seven years of experience as equity research analyst.
-He has worked with leading global organisations across domains and his sector expertise includes non-bank financial institutions (such as lenders, asset managers, brokers, exchanges, life insurers and general insurers), telecom, real estate (including REIT), IT services, software (including SaaS) and oil and gas.
-At Acuity Knowledge Partners,
+Shashank has over 10 years of experience as an equity research analyst.
+He has worked with leading global organisations across domains; his sector expertise includes non-bank financial institutions (such as lenders, asset managers, brokers, exchanges, life insurers and general insurers), telecom, real estate (including REITs), IT services, software (including SaaS) and oil and gas.
+At Acuity Knowledge Partners, Shashank supports a global investment bank, assisting non-bank financial analysts.
+He is a CFA charterholder.

 Like the way we think?